The 11 rules of life for small businesses….

 Starting your own business for self-centred reasons (more time with your family, big profits, not having to answer to anyone else etc.) isn’t really what’s going to drive you to success.

-Some good reasons for starting your business could be that you have a great idea that you know – from research – others will love and/or need and you have the passion and determination to make it happen.
+Some good reasons for starting your business could be that you have a great business idea that you know – from research – others will love and/or need and you have the passion and determination to make it happen.

 Or that you have the right skills to make tough decisions, deliver solutions and build a solid customer base of people who believe in your product as much as you do.